turbot/pipes-docs/docs/accounts/tenant/people.md

 address or the user handle of an existing user and select a role for the user, and click **Add**.

-Only users that have been invited to the tenant, or have logged in via a [trusted login domain](/pipes/docs/accounts/tenant/authentication#trusted-login-domains) will have access to the tenant.
+Only users that have been invited to the tenant or have logged in via a [trusted login domain](/pipes/docs/accounts/tenant/authentication#trusted-login-domains) will have access to the tenant.

 A user can be invited as either a **Member** or an **Owner**.